 Hard to abate industries like steel, cement, energy from waste and refining are already aiming for a green recovery and net zero emission by 2050.
 For industry, there has never been a better time to invest in reducing carbon emissions significantly.
 Advance CCUS technologies like the one offered by Carbon Clean could help reduce the cost of decarbonisation very significantly and increasingly cost-effectively as we move forward.

 Interested in discussing carbon capture technology with Carbon Clean?
-We would love to talk with you about how this technology can create a clear path for an even greener recovery.
-Sign up to speak with a specialist today.
+Sign up to speak with a specialist about how this technology can create a clear path for an even greener recovery.